-Gidleigh Park is set in the North of beautiful Dartmoor, and with so many unique and wonderful places to visit right on our doorstep, we have compiled some information for activity ideas during your stay with us.
+Gidleigh Park is set in the beautiful North Dartmoor, and with so many unique and wonderful places to visit on our doorstep, we've compiled a list of activities to do during your stay with us.

 Dartmoor is a walker's paradise, offering a huge variety of trails that cater for all abilities, and discovering this magical landscape on foot affords the opportunity to observe the wildlife and natural vegetation that are at home here - see our Walking Guide.

 Below is an overview, and the full area guide is available to view for more information.

 If you're looking to explore, we recommend visiting the local villages and towns.
 Each one is unique but equally charming and worth the visit.
 All town and village's are packed full of history and fascinating facts, with plenty of independent shops and beautiful scenery to keep you amused for hours.

 The local ancient stannary town is a 45-minute walk or a short two-mile drive from the hotel.
 It boasts a range of boutique, gift and clothes shops, including two of the areas best hardware stores.

 The historical city of Exeter housed the most south westerly Roman fortified settlement in Britain.
 With a stunning cathedral founded in 1050, the city centre is full of character and ancient history with all the amenities expected in a modern day city.

 Totnes has a reputation for having an alternative vibe, where embracing organic, ethical, and fair trade practices is the standard rather than the exception.
 It’s the home of the Transition Town movement and is proud to be a little different.

 Nestled within a 400-foot high cliff, this renowned fishing village boasts a picturesque, traffic-free cobbled high street, whitewashed cottages, and a quaint working port.
 It is famous for its donkeys, who traditionally carried goods up and down the cobbled streets.